DanielManley/IoT-Power-Outage-Meter/README.md

 Installing:
 1.)
 Install Armbian Buster 5.4 onto Orange Pi Zero.
 2.)
+Connect to Pi via serial using PuTTY.
+Run hostname -I command.
+This shows you IP addres of Pi.
+Reconnect to Pi via SSH on PuTTY using this IP address.
+3.)
 Clone and commit the files from this github onto the Pi.
+4.)
+Install python 2.7.16
+5.)
+Do command: pip install pyA20.
+6.)
+Do command: pip install paho-mqtt
+7.)
+Do command: sudo su.
+You are now root user.
+Do command: crontab -e.
+At bottom of document, enter "@reboot sleep 90 && python /home/daniel/sensor/program/VoltageSensor.py &" without quatation marks.
+This starts VoltageSensor.py every time the pi turns on.
+8.)
+Do command: shutdown -h now.
+This turns off Pi.
+Unplug Pi, wait a few seconds, then plug it back in.
+The Pi should